What is a Permanent Account?

 An example of a temporary account would be the insurance expense account.

-For further information see the Wikipedia Permanent Account definition.
+For further information see the Wikipedia Permanent and temporary accounts definition.

 Learn a new bookkeeping term